-Streamline your work process the Check Out dialog box, so that when you perform an action, Version Manager completes the task without prompting you for more information.
+To streamline your work process, you can turn off dialog boxes for certain actions, such as the Check Out dialog box, so that when you perform an action, Version Manager completes the task without prompting you for more information.
 Instead, Version Manager uses the values entered in the dialog box the last time the dialog box was used.

+Chapter 2

-Chapter 2 Using Version Manager
+Using Version Manager

-Working with the Desktop Client 28 Working with the Command-Line Interface 49
+Working with the Desktop Client 22 Working with the Command-Line Interface 43